GeoDaCenter/opioid-policy-scan/README.md

 <!-- README.md is generated from README.Rmd.
 Please edit that file -->

-# ETHIC Opioid Environment Program
+# Opioid Environment Program

-This repository stores R scripts used to clean, join, and visualize data for the ETHIC opioid environment program.
+This repository stores R scripts used to clean, join, and visualize data for the CSDS opioid environment program.
 Raw data/output is not stored in here for confidentiality, but are included in the Google Drive/Box associated with this project.